teachyourselfcoding/tp/docs/team/acyang97.md

     - Helped with drawing of diagram in Architecture Diagram.
     - Wrote and drew diagram in Task component in the Design Component.
     - Helped with writing and drawing of diagram in Command component in the Design Component.
-    - Wrote and drew diagram in Managers component in the Design Component.
+    - Wrote and drew diagram in Managers component in the Design Component, including the design considerations.
     - Wrote and drew diagram in Add Feature in the Implementation Component.
     - Helped with writing of Manual Testing.